 | Electric Tankless | $800 – $1,200 | $3,000 – $12,000+ (Panel Upgrades) | High (Heavy Electrical Draw) |

 When comparing the heat pump water heater vs tankless cost, remember that heat pumps are dramatically cheaper to run—often 50–70% less than a standard electric tank.
-Plus, in 2026, heat pumps qualify for massive federal tax credits (up to $2,000) and local utility rebates, often making their net cost lower than a gas tankless system.
+Plus, in 2026, heat pumps qualify for massive federal tax credits and local utility rebates, often making their net cost lower than a gas tankless system.

 If you are comparing an electric heat pump water heater vs tankless, the choice is almost always the heat pump.
 Electric tankless units require a staggering amount of power—often needing 3 to 4 dedicated 40-amp breakers.
 I have seen homeowners get quotes of $8,000 just to upgrade their home’s electrical panel to support an electric tankless.
 A heat pump runs on a standard 30-amp circuit.